oslabs-beta/spyglass/SETUP.md

 <br/>

-## Access Grafana for cluster health metrics
+## [skip] Access Grafana for cluster health metrics (given flag for values when creating we no longer need this)
 Grafana is an application part of Kube-Prometheus-Stack and provides visualizations for metrics monitoring a Kubernetes cluster.
 See [documentation](https://grafana.com/grafana/) for more information.

 1. Edit Grafana's configuration map in order to render visuals correctly in Spyglass.